Every Child Can! Guidelines

 1. Institutes are required to schedule the course in the fall using the ECC sponsorship application, along with their other application materials, due October 15.

-2. Trainers offering the course in a private studio situation as an apprenticeship must apply to sponsor the course no less than 3 weeks in advance.
-(In this situation, no publicity will be provided by the SAA.)
+2. Trainers offering the course in a private studio situation must apply to sponsor the course no less than 3 weeks in advance, whether online or in person.

 Additional Details on Offering the Course